Tongcheng/ACCL/README.md

 Functionality: Accelerate read speed by converting input text to html page with keywords highlighted.

-Why using it: This tool will help you to better skim through a long article/paper/essay using automatic keyword highlighting mechanisms.
+Why using it: <b>This tool will help you to better skim through a long article/paper/essay using automatic keyword highlighting mechanisms.</b>

 How to use it: